Keen to leave a lasting legacy?

-- newly diagnosed seeking information on a condition they know little about
+- Newly-diagnosed individuals who are seeking information on a condition they know little about.

-- needing support and advice as they face changes in their condition
+- People who are needing support and advice as they face changes in their health.

-- looking for advice on how to better manage their condition
+- People looking for advice on how to better manage their condition

-- need someone to speak up for them to help them retain their employment
+- People needing someone to speak up for them to help them retain their employment

-- want a better level of care in a rest home whose staff would benefit from specific Parkinson’s training
+- People wanting a better level of care in a rest home whose staff would benefit from specific Parkinson’s training

-We would like to thank you in your life time, so if you have left us a gift in your Will, please do let us know.
+We want to thank you in your lifetime, so if you have left us a gift in your Will, please do let us know.

 Please feel free to contact us on 04 801 8850 or email email@example.com.